j0ywang/j0ywang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am currently a final-year Ph.D. candidate in the Department of Computer Science and Engineering at [Washington University in St. Louis (WashU)](https://wustl.edu/).
-I am fortunate to work in [Computer Security and Privacy Lab (CSPL)](https://cybersecurity.seas.wustl.edu/index.html).
 Previously, I received B.S. degree in Data Science and Technology from [The Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/) in 2021.

-My PhD specializes in system/software security and real-time embedded systems, where I have published papers as the first author in top-tier conferences within both domains.
+My PhD specializes in system/software security and real-time systems, where I have published papers as the first author in top-tier conferences within both domains.

 Research Interests
 ======
-- Real-time System, Software/System Security, Robotic System
+- Real-time Embedded System, Software/System Security, Robotic System

 Education
 ======